-Oracle’s free and open source offering VirtualBox is an excellent virtualization tool, specially for desktop operating systems.
-I prefer using it over VMWare Workstation in Linux, another virtualization tool.
+Oracle’s free and open-source offering VirtualBox is an excellent virtualization tool, especially for desktop operating systems.
+I prefer using it over VMWare Workstation on Linux, another virtualization tool.

 You can use virtualization software like VirtualBox for installing and using another operating system within a virtual machine.

 You can also use VirtualBox for installing another Linux distribution within your current Linux system.
 Actually, this is what I use it for.
 And, one of the reasons to run Linux in virtual machines is to test it out conveniently.

 In this beginner’s tutorial, I’ll show you various ways of installing Oracle VirtualBox on Ubuntu and other Debian-based distributions.

 Installing VirtualBox on Ubuntu and Debian-based Linux distributions

 The installation methods mentioned here should also work for other Debian and Ubuntu-based Linux distributions such as Linux Mint, elementary OS, etc.